moderepo/sensor-cloud-eval/README.md

 <img align="right" src="sceval_frontend/src/common_images/logos/mode-logo.svg">

+# IMPORTANT NOTICE

+**As of Decemver 2021, MODE has discontinued official support of Sensor Cloud Eval.
+No futher updates will be made to this repo.**

 # Sensor-Cloud-Eval

 Sensor Cloud Eval is a **TSX version** of MODE's Sensor Cloud, developed to be used as an evaluation kit by business partners and app developers.
 The codebase outlines the latest SPA development design from React / Typescript, including [context](https://reactjs.org/docs/context.html) and [flux-style data flow](https://facebook.github.io/flux/), [hooks](https://reactjs.org/docs/hooks-intro.html), [websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications), and more.